jhxyjhxy/cse15l-lab-reports/lab-report-1-week-2.md

-Overall, make sure you have at least 6 screenshots, one for each of the steps below (though more is useful, remember that this will help out your future self).
-For each step include 2-3 sentences or bullet points describing what you did.

 ## 1. Installing VSCode
 > Start by going to the Visual Studio Code's website ([Download VSCode](https://code.visualstudio.com/Download)) to find instructions to download and install it on your system.
 After successfully installing VSCode, you should have a window similar to the picture below!
 <br><br>